 HOW TO CATCH BLUE CRABS

 Bait, pull and net – the blue crab can be caught using a technique that has been used for years, bait, pull and net.
-The bait, sometime chicken necks, is tied to the end of a string and dropped to the bottom of the bay floor.
-(Crabbing with this method is typically done in less than 5 feet of water) By feeling the tension in the line, the person can feel whether or not there is a crab on the bait.
+When following this blue crab fishing tip, the bait, sometimes chicken necks, is tied to the end of a string and dropped to the bottom of the bay floor.
+(This blue crabbing method is typically done in less than 5 feet of water) By feeling the tension in the line, the person can feel whether or not there is a crab on the bait.
 As soon as the tension in the line feels like the crab is on the bait, the line is slowly pulled up to about 6 to 12 inches from the top of the water.
 A net on a pole is then used to snag the crab off the bait.
-This is the most simple way to crab and a great way to spend an afternoon.
+This is the most simple blue crabbing method and a great way to spend an afternoon.

 Potting Crabs – This method is used not only by recreational crabbers but also by commercial crabbers.
 A square trap sometimes made out of chicken wire is baited and thrown into the water attached to a string that is then attached to a buoy or dock.
 The crabs are able to gain access to the center of the trap where the bait is located but are not able to escape.
 After the trap has been allowed to sit for several hours or even up to a couple days, the trap is then pulled out of the water and opened.
 A couple quick shakes of the trap and all the crabs fall out of the trap.